ilubis85/track2dm/README.md

-In this study, we developed an R package which we called *track2dm* that can be used to create detection matrix from transect lines which account for altitudinal differences.
+In this study, we developed an R package which we called *track2dm* that can be used to create detection matrix from transect lines which account for latitudinal differences.
 The main purpose of this document is to elaborate how the package works in converting the field survey data into detection matrix to be used for hierarchical occupancy modelling.